jkamenik/orig-blog/source/_posts/2015-02-10-emacs-fullscreen.markdown

 ---
 layout: post
-title: "Emacs Fullscreen"
+title: "Emacs Full-screen"
 date: 2015-02-10 10:10
 comments: true
 toc: false
 published: false
 categories:
   - emacs
   - howto
 ---

-On a Mac the short cut to put a window into fullscreen mode is `ctrl + cmd + f`.
+On a Mac the short cut to put a window into full-screen mode is `ctrl + cmd + f`.
 Unfortunately this does not directly for emacs.
 Here I will explain how I made it work.